 In these early years in her history, she wintered over in Seattle.

 Her power was and still is a 6-cyl WA Estep, 120 HP at 450 rpm.
 The present owners** in 2019 write that the original engine was rebuilt and is maintained.

 After the launching celebrations, she was to undergo her builders' speed trials in the vicinity of Haro Strait off Friday Harbor for two days and then return to her home port of Seattle.

 Capt.
 Chris Larsen, veteran Puget Sound skipper was to handle the CATALYST on her maiden voyage.

-On 15 June the Oceanographic Laboratory at the U of WA was dedicated with impressive ceremonies.
+On 15 June the Oceanographic Laboratory at the UW was dedicated with impressive ceremonies.
 The Rockefeller Foundation donated $200,000 for the Laboratory building as well as funds for the vessel.
-Dr. Thomas G. Thompson, the director, recited his 29-year history of marine study at the University.
+Dr. Thomas G. Thompson, the director, recited his 29-year history of marine study at the university.
 She took her first experimental cruise to Alaska that summer."